Communicating With Employees Once You’ve Sold Your Company

 The process of selling a business is incredibly time consuming.
 Business owners and management teams will be stressed to their very limits.
 The last thing you want to think about once a transaction is done, or nearly done, is communicating effectively with employees, but doing this well will make the ownership transition much easier and lead to fewer headaches.
 Here are some things to keep in mind:

-1) Keep It Quiet Until It’s Done.
+1. Keep it Quiet Until it’s Done.

 Except for the key employees that you need in order to complete a transaction, the news of the pending deal should stay quiet until the transaction is complete.
 You may want to tell people, but news like this never, ever stays quiet and when it reaches employees as a rumor, you cannot control the message.
 Sale rumors can create a tremendous amount of employee anxiety.